filippo888/compnet-notes/compnet_notes.md

 	- How?
 Alice could append a shared key to prove the message is from her.
 2. Enable key reuse:
 	- Enable both parties to reuse a key.
-	- Alice could append `key{message}` proving the message is from her without. revealing the key.
+	- Alice could append `key{message}` proving the message is from her without revealing the key.
 3. Prevent replay:
 	- Prevent Persa from later replaying the message
 	- How?
 With **nonce**: